top of page

 Stop Loss vs Buy & Hold Study

-Fear, greed, and impatience are responsible for more losses than poor analysis.
+Fear, greed, and impatience cause more losses than poor analysis.
+Successful traders:

 • Follow predefined plans